-Table 3: Overview of DIT and recommended NDIT values for different number of exposures for SF and DF mode as well as the resulting total execution time of the OB (including acquisition).
-The value DIT×NDIT should be less than 320 seconds, while the total execution time of the OB remains <=1800 seconds.
-The number of science frames (NDIT) must not exceed 320.
+Table 3: Overview of DIT and recommended NDIT values for different number of exposures for SF and DF mode as well as the resulting total execution time of the OB (including the acquisition).
+The value DIT \times NDIT should be less than 420 seconds and the number of science frames (NDIT) must not exceed 320, while the total execution time of the OB should ideally stay below 1800 seconds.
+NDIT should be a multiple of 4 or better of 16.